Residents of the Canary Islands, Ceuta and Melilla

 VAT refund.
 Residents of the Canary Islands

-Upon arrival in the Canary Islands, you must go to the corresponding Customs office at the airport/port to manually stamp the Electronic Refund Document (DER) and present the purchased goods.
-This manual sealing must be done within three months of purchase.
+Upon arrival in the Canary Islands, you must go to the corresponding airport/port Customs office or the Tax Office to have your Electronic Refund Document (DER) electronically stamped and present your purchased goods.

 The traveller will send the Electronic Refund Document (DER) electronically endorsed by Customs to the supplier, who will refund the amount charged within the following fifteen days by check, bank transfer, credit card or other means that allows the refund to be verified.